This post may contain affiliate links. Please see my disclosure policy for details.

 Next, you’ll find yellow diversion signs that will point you in the direction of the Forbidden Forest Experience car park.

-Note: The Forbidden Forest Experience is around a 4-5 hour drive from the south London, so make sure to plan your journey around this!
+Note: The Forbidden Forest Experience is around a 4-5 hour drive from the south of England / London, so make sure to plan your journey around this!

 My top tips for the Harry Potter Forbidden Forest Experience